lean-delivery/lean-delivery.github.io-src/content/articles/2_infrastructure_as_code.rst

 Each of this options has strength and weakness. [#]_

+Along with that, Terraform aims to be industry-wide acknowledged mainstream as of now (Dec 2019)

-Significant thing should be mentioned: as soon as your IaC will describe more than several dozen of resources, migration on another tool become the pain somewhere little lower the back and there is no any automated tool to relieve this pain.
+Significant point should be mentioned: as soon as your IaC will describe more than several dozen of resources, migration on another tool become the pain somewhere little lower the back and there is no any automated tool to relieve this pain.